 Perhaps the most popular way to celebrate Mother's Day in Sydney is simply to take her out for lunch or breakfast.

 Or a Seriously Long Lunch

 Take your mum out for a serious long lunch, the Lovedale Long Lunch.
 Sure it's a week after the official Mother's Day but I doubt she will object when you tell her what's in store.
 Lovedale, in the Hunter Valley, is a premium wine producing area and tourist attraction.
-Now in its 22nd year, the Lovedale Long Lunch includes seven wineries and vineyards.
+The ever young Lovedale Long Lunch includes seven wineries and vineyards.

 More things to do: